About Muro Sur

 In 2000 Ana María Fernández decided to move back to The Netherlands.
 The collective continued its activities until 2004.

 The encounter with the artist Martín La Roche, who moved from Chile to The Netherlands in 2013, allowed Ana María to review Muro Sur stories and documentation that were kept in boxes.
-Long and fruitful conversations brought forth the idea of letting the spirit of Muro Sur revive in Amsterdam, resulting in the project Écfrasis.
+Long and fruitful conversations, including also the artist Giancarlo Pazzanese, brought forth the idea of letting the spirit of Muro Sur revive in Amsterdam, resulting in the project Écfrasis.

 The word ´ekphrasis´ can be the traced back to Greek literature and Umberto Eco has given a clear meaning of it: ´in the classical times, when a verbal text describe a visual art work´.